JensVerstuyft/graphqlphp/README.md

 # GraphQL weather api

-This api will return the weather data for given location (lat/lon), data is fetched from openweathermap.org It's based on Laravel framework and the GraphQLite 4 library.
+This api will return the weather data for given location (lat/lon), data is fetched from openweathermap.org <br />
+It's based on Laravel framework and the GraphQLite 4 library.

 ## Instalation